15 SMART Goals Examples for Your Nursing Career

 S: Specific

 Being specific is crucial for achieving both short- and long-term goals.
-The questions your goal should answer are “What?”
+The questions your goal should are “What?”
 “Who?”
 “When?”
 “Where?”
 “Which?” and “Why?”
 Then, once you reach a specific milestone or the final deadline, you’ll be sure you achieved the goal.

 M: Measurable